 - Put it in the bird's nest

 - Blow lightly on the ember to get a flame started

 All it takes is a little bit of time, a little bit of effort, and some oxygen to get your fire started in under 60 seconds.
-If you don’t have any charcoal or flint, don’t worry.
+If you don’t have any char-cloth or flint, don’t worry.
 Most things in your home can be utilized as fire starters.

 Did we leave out any fire starters that other preppers should know about?
 Let us know on Facebook!